MartinKratochvilProgramy/Neural_net_class/README.md

 ```python
 nn = Neural_net(8, (32, 16), 2)
 ```
 Load data from csv file.
-Csv file has to be structured according to the neural net structure, in this case with 8 inputs and 2 outputs each row has to have 10 numbers, first 8 corresponding to the input vector, last two corresponding to the input vector - example input with two datapoints can be seen in 'input_example.csv'.
+Csv file has to be structured according to the neural net structure, in this case with 8 inputs and 2 outputs each row has to have 10 numbers, first 8 corresponding to the input vector, last two corresponding to the output vector - example input with two datapoints can be seen in 'input_example.csv'.
 Second argument is the fraction in which to split data into training and validation datasets, in this case 0.8 means 80% of data will be used for training.
 Data is shuffled.
 Use None to not split dataset.
 ```python
 nn.load_data('input.csv', 0.8)
 ```